If My Favorite Pop Idol Made It to the Budokan, I Would Die

 If My Favorite Pop Idol Made It to the Budokan, I Would Die (推しが武道館いってくれたら死ぬ, Oshi ga Budōkan Ittekuretara Shinu) is a Japanese manga series by Auri Hirao.
-It has been serialized in Tokuma Shoten's seinen manga magazine Monthly Comic Ryū since June 2015.
+It was serialized in Tokuma Shoten's seinen manga magazine Monthly Comic Ryū from June 2015 to November 2025, with its chapters collected in twelve tankōbon volumes.
 An anime television series adaptation by Eight Bit aired from January to March 2020.
 A television drama adaptation aired from October to December 2022.
 A film adaptation was released in May 2023.

 Plot

 Eripiyo is initially a woman leading a normal life until it is turned upside down after watching a performance of the minor idol group ChamJam, which leads her to becoming obsessed with one of its members, Maina Ichii.
 Despite Eripiyo's enthusiasm towards her, Maina is consistently the least popular member of the group, leaving Eripiyo to take it upon herself to buy a lot of Maina's merchandise, which mainly involves singles.
 Due to her using almost all of her money to buy this merchandise, Eripiyo has only a single tracksuit she wears all the time.
 She frequently goes to ChamJam's concerts with her friends and fellow ChamJam fans: Kumasa, whose favorite is Reo Igarashi, and Motoi, who prefers Sorane Matsuyama.
 Eripiyo continues to work several part-time jobs to support Maina, and Maina herself increasingly becomes concerned that Eripiyo is pushing herself too hard for her.